KushGabani/radiokey/README.md

     ```shell
     npm install
     ```
-4. Raise a new GitHub issue named "Request Access: <your name>" to get access to test the bot locally
+4. Raise a new GitHub issue named "Request Access: <your name>" to get access to test the bot locally if you don't have access already.
 5. Hosting the bot locally
     ```shell
     npm run start